 Timber Rattlesnake (Crotalus horridus) A medium to largesized snake, occasionally over 5' in length (usually around 31/2' to 4'), the Timber Rattlesnake can be quite variable in appearance.
 Some have a light background with slightly darker mottling/chevrons.
 Darker colored ones are more abundant in mountains.
 The camouflage is superb, and serves them well in their role as ambush predators.
 Their diet consists largely of rodents.
 As with other members of its genus, these snakes will utilize the rattles on their tails to warn you of their presence if you should approach too closely.
 American Burying Beetle (Nicrophorus americanus) A large beetle, attaining a length of over 1.5".

 The coloration of this (and most other members of the genus) is a black body with various red or orange markings upon the head and thorax.
 Unlike other closely related species in our area, the American Burving Beetle has an orange/red thorax that is distinctive.
-This particular species is also nocturnal, often recorded as being attracted to artificial lights, a trait that may have led to its current scarcity.
-(Glycobius speciosus) Adult Sugar Maple Borers are large and robust and mimic Yellow Jackets.
-The adult is about 1" long, black, and has yellow markings.
-This insect is best recognized by the damage the larvae cause to Sugar Maple trees and this can be observed year-round.
-Evidence of larval activity can be seen as horizontal scars formed on the trunk of the truck of the and these scars may persist for many years.
-Sugar Maple Borer form of mimicry (known as Batesian mimicry) helps the beetles to avoid predation by birds.
-The best method to employ when searching for adult beetles is to seek out Goldenrods, where the adults feed on pollen.
-If one can locate a patch of Goldenrod adjacent to a stand of Black Locust - that is ideal.
-The beetles prefer sunny, warm days and may be observed feeding and mating on the Goldenrod flowers.
+This particular species is also nocturnal, often recorded as being attracted to artificial lights, a trait that may have led to its current scarcity. tree and these scars may persist for many polizontal scars formed on the trunk of the Evidence of larval activity can be seen as frees and this can be observed year-round. the damage the larvae cause to Sugar Maple markings.
+This insect is best recognized by sponf 1" long, black, and has yellow robust and mimic Yellow Jackets.
+The adult is Adult Sugar Maple Borers are large and (clycobius speciosus) 2ngar Maple Borer